Mange/rtl8192eu-linux-driver/README.md

 # rtl8192eu linux drivers

 The official drivers for D-Link DWA-131 Rev E, with patches to keep it working on newer kernels.
+Also works on Rosewill RNX-N180UBE v2 N300 Wireless Adapter.

 ## Source for the official drivers